GeekBrony/FoliageTool/README.md

 ## Features

 ### Procedural Foliage

-- Flora implements **biomes**, which are assets that function as procedural rule-sets for the foliage on your terrain.
-- Flora also uses assets to reference configurations of foliage, removing the need to configure details on every terrain manually.
+Flora removes the need to configure and paint details on every terrain manually.

+#### **Custom Biomes**
+Create custom procedural rule-sets for terrain foliage.
+- Terrain Texture (Terrain Layer) Rules
+- Steepness and Height limits
+- Perlin Noise

+#### **Tree Filtering**
+Flora optionally filters foliage around all trees on your terrain.
+- Custom Blend Range
+- Custom Padding

 ### Brush Workflow

 To enable rapid and iterative prototyping, **brushes** are implemented as a mechanism to replace manual painting.

 Because brushes are GameObjects that exist in a scene, they are non-destructive by design.